 Let’s see how in a real-world scenario, recovering data from a MicroSD card that shows up empty on a PC.

-- Download Disk Drill from its official site.
+- Download Disk Drill from its official website.
 Then, install it like any other application, and run it.

 - Choose your MicroSD card from Disk Drill’s list of devices at the center of its window.
 If you are using a card reader – as we do – you might see that instead.